TrellixVulnTeam/swahilipython_SCMU/Doc/library/re.rst

 form.

 .. versionchanged:: 3.6
-   Flag constants are now instances of :class:`RegexFlag`, which is a subclass of :class:`enum.IntFlag`.
+   Flag constants are now instances of :class:`RegexFlag`, which is a subkundi of :class:`enum.IntFlag`.

 .. function:: compile(pattern, flags=0)